Making room for all at the table of the Lord through loving service

 Preparation classes for First Eucharist meet on Sundays in the first semester of the school year at 8:30 am in the East Hall.
 These classes are for all students (and their parents) who will be making their First Eucharist this school year.
 Students must be currently enrolled in a religious education program or currently attending a Catholic elementary school as well as having attended for a full year prior to beginning preparation for these sacraments.
 This program is usually offered to those in second grade.
 Parents are required to participate in this program.
 Download the registration form (or the Educación Religiosa Registro-Espanol), complete it and submit it to the parish office to learn more.

 Upon completion of the course, adults are confirmed by a bishop on Pentecost at an Archdiocesan celebration.
 Contact Deacon John at 713-692-9123 for more details.

 Confirmation preparation is a two-year process for high school age youth, normally for children during their 9th and 10th grade years.
-First-year candidates must be students of a Catholic high school or attend a pre-Confirmation course offered by the parish.
+First-year candidates must be students of a Catholic high school or attend Life Teen classes.
 All second-year candidates must satisfactorily complete a nine-month period of preparation, offered by the parish.
 Those who are preparing for Confirmation will be expected to attend certain retreats, mission experiences, and days of prayer, and to participate in service projects and in the life of the parish.
-Registration begins on August 7 and runs through September 30th.
+Confirmation registrants should be sure to complete Life Teen registration as well.